-To ensure that your pool remains blue after you’ve treated it, carry out consistent chlorine shocks and stay on top of maintaining your pool.
+To ensure that your pool remains blue after you’ve treated it, and to make sure you never have to ask why your pool is green again, carry out consistent chlorine shocks and stay on top of maintaining your pool!

 Hello!
 I am a swimming pool contractor with over 10 years of experience helping homeowners install and repair both inground swimming pools and above-ground swimming pools.
 I enjoy barbecue, Star Wars, blogging, and spending time outside enjoying the backyard with my family.